-Silver One Resources Inc.: Silver One Expands Its Land Position to Cover Potential Porphyry Copper Systems and Areas of Silver Mineralization at Its Phoenix Silver Project, Arizona
+Silver One Resources Inc.: SILVER ONE EXPANDS ITS LAND POSITION TO COVER POTENTIAL PORPHYRY COPPER SYSTEMS AND AREAS OF SILVER MINERALIZATION AT ITS PHOENIX SILVER PROJECT, ARIZONA

-Vancouver, British Columbia--(Newsfile Corp. - December 19, 2023) - Silver One Resources Inc. (TSXV: SVE) (OTCQX: SLVRF) (FSE: BRK1) ("Silver One" or the "Company") is pleased to announce the staking of additional claims to the east of those announced in the Company's news release of October 23, 2023.
+VANCOUVER, B.C., Dec.
+19, 2023 /PRNewswire/ -- Silver One Resources Inc. (TSXV: SVE) (OTCQX: SLVRF) (FSE: BRK1) - ("Silver One" or the "Company") is pleased to announce the staking of additional claims to the east of those announced in the Company's news release of October 23, 2023.
 These new claims further expand the ground holdings at its Phoenix Silver Project near Globe, Arizona.
 The newly acquired area more fully covers regional magnetic anomalies located in the southern part of the property.
 These anomalies are part of a prolific, 30+ km long, northeast-trending porphyry copper belt; host to several large porphyry copper deposits such as Resolution (Rio Tinto-BHP), Carlota (KGHM), Pinto Valley (Capstone Copper) and Globe/Miami (Freeport McMoran) -See Figure 1.

 Greg Crowe, President and CEO of Silver One commented: "The staking of these new claims is an affirmation of the company's commitment to seek and take advantage of opportunities to grow.
 We are not only continuing to explore the silver anomalies in the central and northern parts of the property, which includes the drill-permitted area covering the potentially very high-grade silver targets, but we are also expanding our land position around magnetic anomalies identified to date.
 The magnetic anomalies constitute promising copper targets in a region holding immense potential for porphyry copper systems.
 These anomalies, along with the select vein samples that returned high-grade copper values in the southern part of the Phoenix Silver project (see Figure 2) are strongly suggestive of a copper system at depth.
 Silver One is looking forward to fully exploring the property and to unlocking value for our investors."